-Following the death of Lucy, there was correspondence between the Trust and the family's advocate, the Chief Officer of the Western Health and Social Services Council, where the Trust tried to encourage the family to participate in further meetings with Trust staff so that the details of the review and the findings could be shared and explained.
+There followed correspondence between the Trust and the family's advocate, the Chairman of the Western Health and Social Services Council, where the Trust tried to encourage the family to participate in further meetings with Trust staff so that the details of the review and the findings could be shared and explained.
 These offers were declined and, through the Trust's complaints process, formal letters were sent to the family providing a summarised version of the review and again encouraging contact with healthcare professionals to provide explanations.